Fresh Apple Smoothie – Easy, 5 Minute Recipe!

 Ingredients

-• 1 medium to large apple, core removed, chopped
+• 1 large apple, core removed, chopped

 • 1 cup milk, dairy or non-dairy